yikai82/course_note_DSI_AI_ML/how_to_Git-02-guide.md

 Aborting
 ```

-Possible trigger: You work on the file.py and the upstream has a new dataset uploaded.
+Possible trigger: You work on the file xxxxx.xx and the upstream has a new dataset uploaded.
 It also have an older version of file.py.
 You already edit the older version of file.py.
 If you pull, you risk overwriting your editted file

 `Solution` : **(1) Stash local work**, **(2) Pull from GitHub**, **(3) Reapply local changes**